- Free service

 - Needs sensitive personal and financial information

-Capitalize is a free web-based service that can assist a user with a 401(k) or 403(b) rollover to an IRA.
-This service is useful for anyone planning a retirement rollover and not wanting to deal with the phone calls, messages, paperwork, loss of time and uncertainty of doing it all on their own.
+Capitalize is a free web-based service that can assist a user with a 401(k) or 403(b) rollover to an individual retirement account.
+This service is useful for anyone planning a retirement account rollover and not wanting to deal with the phone calls, messages, paperwork, loss of time and uncertainty of doing it all on their own.

-The company charges no fees or subscriptions but earns commissions from IRA partners.
-These partners are the ones who help Capitalize users, serving as their IRA managers.
+The company charges no fees or subscriptions but earns commissions from its partner IRA providers.
+These providers help Capitalize users roll their 401(k) balances into an IRA account.

 Users aren’t bound to a Capitalize partner for their rollovers and are free to go with another company if they want.
 The platform does not handle rollovers to new 401(k) or 403(b) accounts.

-Three important vehicles for preparing for the financial future are the Individual Retirement Arrangement — commonly known as an IRA — the 401(k) and the 403(b).
+Three important vehicles for preparing for the financial future are the IRA and the 401(k) or 403(b).

 An IRA is used by individuals as a tax-advantaged retirement savings account.
-The individual is responsible for selecting the manager who handles the account, which can hold stocks, bonds, mutual funds, cash and other assets.
+The individual is responsible for selecting the brokerage that handles the account, which can hold stocks, bonds, mutual funds, cash and other assets.

-The 401(k) is an employee benefit, offered by companies as a way for their workers to save money.
+The 401(k) is an employer-sponsored benefit offered by companies as a way for their workers to save money for retirement.
 A 403(b) is a similar savings plan for employees of schools and religious and tax-exempt organizations.
 The employer chooses the provider and the assets employees can invest in, so the individual has less control over the assets than in an IRA.

 How Capitalize Works

 If an employee leaves a job, an important decision must be made on what to do with the 401(k).
-The account can’t travel, since the new employer will have their own retirement account manager, but the money and investment assets can be rolled over into a new account.
+The account can’t be transferred, but the money and investment assets can be rolled over into a new account.
 When you choose for that new account to be an IRA, Capitalize can help you select a provider.

-Once a user registers with the Capitalize site, they simply need to identify their former employer.
-If the user doesn’t know or isn’t sure about who’s managing the 401(k) account, Capitalize will be able to search its own database or have a representative call the former employer to collect the information.
+Once you register with the Capitalize site, you simply need to identify your former employer.
+If you are unsure about which brokerage or financial institution manages the 401(k) account, Capitalize will search its own database or have a representative call the former employer to collect the information.

-Capitalize works for any employee who’s changing jobs and transferring their 401(k) or 403(b) assets to a new or existing IRA account.
+Capitalize works for any employee who’s leaving a job and transferring their 401(k) or 403(b) assets to a new or existing IRA account.

-The Capitalize website does offer guidance on selecting an IRA manager.
-By asking a series of questions about users’ preferences, Capitalize directs them to a list of options, allowing a comparison of fees, investment options and other features.
-Once an IRA provider is selected, Capitalize will assist with opening the new account.
+The Capitalize website also offers guidance on selecting an IRA provider.
+By asking a series of questions about your preferences, Capitalize will direct you to a list of options so you can compare fees, investment options and other features.
+Once you have selected an IRA provider, Capitalize will assist you with opening the new account.